TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 ### Submission

+You should work on assignments 5 and 6 in parallel, to see your tests succeeding when you specify name binding rules.
-You need to submit your test project with a pull request against branch `assignment5` on GitHub.
+You can work on both assignments in the same branch of your repository, but for grading and early feedback you need to submit your test project with a pull request against branch `assignment5` on GitHub.
+Your GitHub repository contains a step-by-step procedure how to file such a request.

-Test files created during this lab should go into the `MiniJava-tests-names` project.
+Test files created during this assignment should go into the `MiniJava-tests-names` project.
+{: .notice .notice-warning}

-The deadline for submissions is October 22nd, 17:59.
+The deadline for submissions is November 9, 23:59.
+{: .notice .notice-warning}

 ### Grading